howsoai/platform-installation-examples/oidc/troubleshooting.md

 ```sh
  Get Token Error (url: https://myidp.example.com/oauth2/default/v1/token, status: 401, body: {"error":"invalid_client","error_description":"The client secret supplied for a confidential client is invalid."})
  ```

+#### Mismatched Client Authentication Method

+The authentication method used by the UMS for the call to the token endpoint does not match one configured for the application in the IdP.

+The Howso Platform uses the Client Secret Post method, if the IdP is configured to use Basic Auth, this will result in a 500 error.

+Update the application configuration to use the post method.

 #### Incorrect Userinfo/JWKS/Token Endpoints, or network issues